Table of Contents

 One of the best things about burritos is that they can be easily customized to fit your dietary needs and preferences.
 Here are a few tips to make your burrito even healthier:

-• Watch the Fats: Use healthy fats like avocado or olive oil in moderation to keep the burrito nutritious.
+- Watch the Fats: Ensure you know how they fit into your burrito recipe.
+Use healthy fats like avocado or olive oil in moderation to keep the burrito nutritious.